khezen/bulklog/README.md

           date_format: 2006-01-02T15:04:05.999999999Z07:00
 ```

-Even in the case above, *bulklog* remains schema free enabling workloads to decorate logs with additional information.
+Even in the case above, *bulklog* remains schema free enabling log decoration with additional field.

 #### collection

 * **name**: `{collection name}`
 * **flush_period**: `{duration}`
-  * flush buffer and output data to consumers every `{duration}`
+  * flush buffer to output every `{duration}`
 * **retention_period**: `{duration}`
-  * if a consumer is unavailable, **retention_period** set how long *bulklog* tries to output data to this consumer
+  * if an output is unavailable, **retention_period** set how long *bulklog* tries to output data to this output
-  * if the consumer is unavailable for too long, **retention_period** ensure that *bulklog* will not accumulate too much data and will be able to serve other consumers.
+  * if the output is unavailable for too long, **retention_period** ensure that *bulklog* will not accumulate too much data and will be able to serve other outputs.
 * **schemas**: `{map of schema configurations by schema name}`

 #### schema